ComponentKitchen/Composable/README.md

 added to the chain, there are two `foo()` methods along the chain:

-    MyClassWithMixin -->  MyClass       --> Object
+    MyClassWithMixin →    MyClass       → Object
     Mixin.foo()           MyClass.foo()

-We can generalize this to say that Composable is considering the pivotal moment when a new prototype is being added at the head of a prototype chain.
+We can generalize this by just thinking about the mixin being composed in as the head of a prototype chain, and the set of base classes along the existing chain as constituting the tail.
+In the abstract:

     New prototype at      Existing prototype chain becomes head of chain:        the tail of the new chain:

-    Mixin -->             Base1 --> Base2 --> Base3 --> ... --> Object
+    Mixin →               Base1 → Base2 → Base3 → ... → Object
     foo()                         foo()

-At this moment, Composable inspects all the properties on the head of the chain (that is, on the mixin being composed in).
-For each property it finds (like `foo`), Composable looks at the chain's tail to see if there's a identically-named property anywhere along it.
-The exact point along the tail where the property like is immaterial.
-What matters is that, if a property with the same name exists along the tail of the chain, the mixin's implementation at the head of the prototype chain will obscure that base implementation.
+When adding a new head to the chain, Composable inspects all the properties on the new head (that is, on the mixin being composed in).
+For each property it finds, like `foo`, Composable looks at the chain's tail to see if there's a identically-named `foo` property anywhere along it.
+The exact point along the tail where the property exists is immaterial.
+All that matters is whether the mixin's implementation at the head of the prototype chain will obscure that base implementation.
 Sometimes that's acceptable, but with mixins, that is often not the desired outcome.

 Composition rules